 - Apartment building

 Aside from property and liability insurance, what other coverage options should you consider including in your business owners insurance?
 Here are our recommendations:

-Workers Compensation Insurance: Also referred to as Workers Comp, Workers Compensation Insurance is the form of insurance which provides medical benefits and wage replacement to your employees if they are injured on the job.
-It is mandatory in most states if you have above a certain number of employees.
+- Workers Compensation Insurance: Also referred to as Workers Comp, Workers Compensation Insurance is the form of insurance which provides medical benefits and wage replacement to your employees if they are injured on the job.
+It is mandatory for small businesses in most states if you have above a certain number of employees.

-Commercial Vehicle Insurance: Commercial auto insurance covers business vehicles and their drivers.
+- Commercial Auto Insurance: Commercial auto insurance covers a small businesses vehicles and their drivers.
 If your circumstances dictate it, your auto coverage can be combined with property and casualty insurance in your business owner’s policy.

-Data Breach Coverage: This coverage is also referred to as Cyber Liability.
+- Cyber Liability Insurance: This coverage is also referred to as Data Breach Coverage.
 If your business stores or utilizes personal data of a customer (name, social, credit card information, etc.) you are at risk of a data breach.
-If this were to occur, this coverage helps cover the cost associated with credit monitoring, notifying affected individuals, and potentially settlement costs.
+If this were to occur, cyber liability helps cover the cost associated with credit monitoring, notifying affected individuals, and potentially settlement costs.

 Business Owners Policy Exclusions